Award Winning Sell Side M&A Firm

 A Sell-Side M&A firm represents the owner of a mid-sized business that wants to sell their company.
 This differs from an investment bank that typically provides corporate finance advice to large public companies.

-The Sell Side M&A Process starts with an initial consultation where the Sell-Side M&A Advisory Firm will typically meet with the owner of the business.
-They will find out more about the owner's business and go over the owner's financial picture.
-Different Sell Side Merger & Acquisition companies represent different sized companies, and some focus on specific industries.
+The Sell-Side M&A Process starts with an initial consultation.
+The Sell-Side M&A Advisory Firm will typically meet with the business owner to learn more about the business and review the owner’s financial picture.
+Different Sell-Side Merger and acquisition companies represent different sizes of companies, and some focus on specific industries.
 In an initial consultation, both the business owner and the M&A firm can see if they might be a good fit to work together.

 Determining the Value of a Business

-The next step in working together would be to determine the potential value of the company.
+The next step in working together would be to determine the company’s potential value.
 The M&A firm would sign a confidentiality agreement, and the business owner would provide some financial information to review.
 This would typically be the last three years of annual profit and loss statements and a current year to date statement.
-They will also discuss other business features, such as the customers, employees, suppliers, and value of any equipment and assets of the business.
+They will also discuss other business features, such as the customers, employees, suppliers, and the value of any equipment and assets of the business.

-The M&A Advisor will then compare this information to what other similar companies have sold for to recommend a potential selling price.
-If this is in line with the business owner's expectations, then they will move on to the next step.
+The M&A Advisor will then compare this information to what other similar companies have sold for, to recommend a potential selling price.
+If this aligns with the business owner’s expectations, they will move on to the next step.

 Sell-Side M&A Marketing

-A Marketing Document will be developed, which provides general information about the business but not the specifics of the name of the company or an exact location.
+A Marketing Document will be developed, which provides general information about the business but not the specifics of the company’s name or an exact location.
 The Sell Side M&A firm will use this document to market the business to potential buyers, including private equity firms, public companies, and middle market strategic buyers.
-This Marketing may include internet advertising, contacting potential buyers within the industry as well as related industries, and contacting investment firms that might have an interest.
+This Marketing may include internet advertising, contacting potential buyers within the industry and related industries, and contacting investment firms that might have an interest.

 Confidentiality